drunomics/automatic-backups/README.md

 Note: better to not run db and files cron at the same time.

 5. Structure in S3 bucket will look like this:
-   1. There will be a global parent folder with same name as the name set in .platform.app.yml.
+   1. There will be a global parent folder with same name as the name set in env:PROJECT_NAME variable .platform.app.yml.
    2. Inside it there will be a sql directory which will hold directories for each existing branch, and inside the later one there will be the db files.
    3. Inside the parent directory will also be a folder called files-{site-name} which will hold the files of each site.